 The company in question is MSA Security.

-Mattie, the dog in question, is a seven-year-old Black Labrador.
+Mattie, the dog in question, is an almost eight-year-old Black Labrador.

 “They (MSA) could retire her,” she said.

 According to My Central Jersey, MSA’s website describes itself as America’s largest TSA-certified cargo screening canine provider, specializing in explosive detection canines.

 Seamus says the company only hires police and military veterans to work as K-9 handlers.

 It’s an important job, he readily acknowledges, and it involves protecting important sites in the New York area.

 During the time Seamus worked for MSA, Mattie was his only K-9 partner.
 In addition, Mattie had never worked with any other handlers, Deirdre Fennessy says.